10 Surprising Greyhound Facts: Speed, History & Gentle Nature

 Male Greyhounds can stand between 28 and 30 inches tall at the shoulder.
 Some males even exceed this range, reaching heights over 30 inches.
 Females are slightly shorter on average.
 They typically measure 26 to 28 inches at the shoulder.
 This still makes them quite tall compared to many other dog breeds.

 Greyhounds are known for their longevity, living for 10 to 14 years on average.
+In a study by the CGE Journal, researcher Dan G. O’Neill writes that “based on 474 deaths, median longevity (of Greyhounds) was 11.4 years.”
+The upper end of the range was over 16 years.
 With proper care, your Greyhound can even reach the upper end of this range.
 Good nutrition, regular exercise, and routine vet checkups are key to helping your Greyhound live a long, healthy life.